-The Bank of America Cash Rewards card is a credit card for people with excellent credit or better that gives cardholders 3% back in a category of their choice, 2% cash back on groceries and wholesale club purchases, and 1% back on all other spending.
-The card also offers a $200 bonus for spending $1,000 in the first 90 days.
+The Bank of America Customized Cash Rewards credit card gives cardholders 3% cash back in a category of your choice and 2% back at grocery stores and wholesale clubs (up to $2,500 spent quarterly), plus unlimited 1% cash back on all other purchases.
+The card also offers $200 for spending $1,000 in the first 90 days.

 - Online Shopping